Mar 29 – Apr 6, 2021, Deluxe Small-Group to the Roof of the World!

 Namaste!
 Join us on our epic AFS journey to the Top of the World for some of the most astonishing scenery imaginable in a land above the clouds!
 Nepal is a stunning mountain kingdom that straddles the mighty Himalayas, boasting the world’s highest snow peaks and deepest lush valleys.
 See some of the greenest nature reserves, laced with crystal rivers and exotic culture.
 This is a land of monasteries, holy temples, Sherpas, yaks, yetis, wild ellies and Bengal tigers.
 This trip is Travel Nirvana.

-Sacred sites and mountain highs – Immerse yourself in a fascinating tapestry of Hindi, Buddhist and tribal cultures as we mingle with monks and visit the Children’s Village in Old Kathmandu.
+Sacred sites and mountain highs – Immerse yourself in a fascinating tapestry of Hindi, Buddhist and tribal cultures as we mingle with monks and visit the children at Kumari House in Old Kathmandu.
 Experience sensory overload with the bustling energy of Durbar Square along with 5thCentury temples and monasteries which lend the best Instagramable photos.
 The absolute highlight is when a helicopter whisks us up to Everest for a Champagne Breakfast Above the Clouds.
 Breathtaking panoramas await as we’re surrounded by the snowcapped jewels that are the Himalayas.

 Jungle adventure – We then fly south to the Royal Chitwan National Park, a World Heritage Site, for a 3-day glorious recess to play.
 Our jungle resort is the astonishing new Taj Meghauli Serai Resort, where you will be pampered beyond belief.
 With just 16 luxury rooms, the Taj is sought after by the most high-end tour operators, but we’ve been able to secure our spot here and the exclusive safari lodge will be ours!
 The Taj is where “Chilling is Thrilling” with gourmet meals, elegant spa treatments and dozens of cool amenities.
 Enjoy your Jeep Safaris in search of tigers, one horned rhinos, canoes through jungle waterways and so much more!
 You will play with the resident ellies who are as coddled as you will be – perhaps more.
 Experience a total ethical interaction with these happy, pampered pachyderms who love their baths and jungle walks.
 And for an adrenaline rush, we enjoy Whitewater Rafting down the thrilling Trisuli River.